AdelleMcateer/ictskills-moviesApp-assignment/README.md

 ## Overview.

-This an extension of the Movies fan app from the previous labs work.
+This an extension of the Movies fan app from the previous lab work.

 ### New/modified features: